whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](https://cdn.sstatic.net/Sites/stackoverflow/Img/apple-touch-icon.png?v=c78bd457575a)

 [vba - Saving a Excel File into .txt format without quotes - Stack Overflow](https://stackoverflow.com/questions/11501531/saving-a-excel-file-into-txt-format-without-quotes) - I have a excel sheet which has data in column A.There are many special characters in the cells.When I save the sheet in .txt format I get inverted commas at the start of each line.
-I tried both man...
+I tried both man…

 2021-11-24T04:08:09.000Z